Why iPhone batteries draining so fast at winter and how to prevent it?

 Turning on a cold device can warm it quickly.
 The rapid change in temperature can expand components too quickly, causing damage.

-There are options for you to use to prevent your iPhone struggling with perfomance during the winter months.
+There are options for you to use to prevent your iPhone struggling with performance during the winter months.

 iPhone Tips for Cold Weather